luizbgomide/EclipsePhase2e-ptbr/src/11/09-uranus-and-neptune.md

 </div>

 At a length of 5.5 kilometers and diameter of 1 kilometer, Xiphos is one of the largest and best-apportioned habitats outside of the Main Belt.
 It began its life as an O’Neill cylinder before Manu Bhattacharya invested to upgrade it and tow it from Saturn to the Uranian rings.
-It’s now a research and manufacturing facility where ultimate scientists develop advanced weaponized morphs and technologies.
+It’s now a research and manufacturing facility where Ultimate scientists develop advanced weaponized morphs and technologies.
 Any attempt to reach Xiphos by unauthorized approach is met with extreme and deadly resistance.

 What most outsiders know of Xiphos comes from their annual, three-day Olympics events.
 Held in the Greek tradition, these games are broadcast across the mesh, but entrance is limited only to Ultimates who can afford the high-end morphs they’re showing off.